Skip to main content

 Types and Varieties

-Celery Celeriac
+Celery

-Command (F) Stalker (F) Brilliant President
+Command (F)

-Hudson (F) Tango Diamant (F) Rowena
+Hudson (F)

-Kelvin TZ 6200 (F) Mars
+TZ 6200 (F)

-Redventure Victoria
+Victoria

-Sabroso (F)
+Balena (F)

 Soil Fertility

 Celery and celeriac are heavy feeders and require adequate fertility to produce a quality crop.
 Apply lime according to soil test to maintain soil pH at 6.0-6.8.
 Use a liquid starter fertilizer at transplanting, especially with cool soil conditions.
 Use a high phosphorus starter fertilizer mixed at a rate of 3 lb/50 gals of water.
 Apply 8 fl oz (1 cup) per transplant.
-Sidedress 40 lb N/A 3-4 weeks after transplanting.
+Sidedress 40 lb N/ac 3-4 weeks after transplanting.
 On light soils, a second sidedressing may be necessary.
 The second sidedressing application of nitrogen can be reduced or eliminated if legume biomass was incorporated ahead of planting, or if manure was applied (see Table 1 and Table 7).

 Celery is very susceptible to magnesium and calcium deficiencies.
 Interveinal yellowing of older leaves is a good indication of magnesium deficiency.
 Magnesium requirements can be partially met by using dolomitic (high magnesium) limestone.
-Any further need of magnesium can be met by spraying or fertigating the plants with Epsom salts (magnesium sulfate) at 8 lb/A per week until green color is restored.
+Any further need of magnesium can be met by spraying or fertigating the plants with Epsom salts (magnesium sulfate) at 8 lb/ac per week until green color is restored.
 Calcium deficiency can result in a physiological disorder known as blackheart (equivalent to tipburn in other crops), where the growing tips of the heart die and turn black.
-However, this is typically a result of inconsistent water supply and not inadequate soil calcium.
+However, this is typically a result of inconsistent water supply rather than inadequate soil calcium.
 Provide a steady water supply to maintain even plant growth and calcium uptake, and provide foliar applications of calcium nitrate or calcium chloride during prolonged dry periods.
 High soil potassium can result in decreased magnesium and calcium uptake; maintain high levels of these nutrients relative to potassium to facilitate their uptake.

 Boron, manganese, and copper are also critical in the growth and development of celery.
 Plants grown on organic soils with low levels of boron and high levels of potassium often have brown, cross-checked cracks and russeting on the inside of the petiole (“brown checking”).
-Add boron to fertilizer at planting and foliar apply it during dry periods.
+Add boron to fertilizer at planting and provide foliar applications during dry periods.
 Tissue analysis is the best method of determining the sufficiency of these elements.

-PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR CELERY and Celeriac
+PLANT NUTRIENT RECOMMENDATION ACCORDING TO SOIL TEST RESULTS FOR CELERY AND CELERIAC

-CELERY and celeriac NITROGEN (N)* LBS PER ACRE PHOSPHORUS (P) LBS P2O5 PER ACRE POTASSIUM (K) LBS K2O PER ACRE
+SOIL TEST RESULTS NITROGEN (N)* LBS PER ACRE PHOSPHORUS (P) LBS P2O5 PER ACRE POTASSIUM (K) LBS K2O PER ACRE

-SOIL TEST RESULTS VERY LOW LOW OPTIMUM ABOVE OPTIMUM VERY LOW LOW OPTIMUM ABOVE OPTIMUM
+VERY LOW LOW OPTIMUM ABOVE OPTIMUM VERY LOW LOW OPTIMUM ABOVE OPTIMUM

 Broadcast and Incorporate 100 180 120 30-60 0 240 180 45-90 0